-The Quality Assurance and Ethics training is required for all youth that enroll in Cats, Dogs, Horses, Poultry, and Rabbits.
+The Quality Assurance and Ethics training is required for all youth that enroll in cats, dogs, horses, poultry, and rabbits.
 4-H members must complete this training ONCE in their 4-H career.
 The online training can be accessed at 4h.zsuite.org (course instructions can be found at go.illinois.edu/TakeQAEC).
 Training for the 2024 4-H Fair must be completed by May 31st.

-Beginner Novice I Class (For inexperienced handlers and inexperienced dogs)
+Class 50401 Dog Obedience: Beginner Novice I (For inexperienced handlers AND inexperienced dogs)

-1. Heel on Leash (forward, halt, right turn, left turn, about turn, slow, normal and fast).
-The last ord lansignifies bookthao handler and dog must break pace.
-These orders will be given by utilizing posted signs Maximum points 40 2.
-Figure Eight (on leash) Maximum points 40 3.
-Sit for Exam (on leash) Maximum points 40 4.
-Sit Stay (walk around ring) Maximum points 40 5.
-Recall (off leash front/no finish)
+- 1. Heel on Leash (forward, halt, right turn, left turn, about turn, slow, normal, and fast).
+The last order signifies that the handler and dog must break pace.
+These orders will be given by the judge.

+- 2. Figure Eight (on leash)

+- 3. Sit for Exam (on leash)

+- 4. Sit Stay (walk around ring)

+- 5. Recall (off leash front/no finish)